The 7 Attributes of Workspaces

-Great lighting does not mean a bulk of harsh, overhead florescents, but it also does not mean dreary and gray.
-The most productive workspaces are designed to let in as much natural light as possible, so consider adding windows or skylights if possible.
+Great lighting does not mean a bulk of harsh, overhead fluorescents, but it also does not mean dreary and gray.
+The most productive office workspaces are designed to let in as much natural light as possible, so consider adding windows or skylights if possible.
 Supplement the natural light with bright, unobtrusive lighting.

 No one does their best work in overly noisy environments.
 Consider soundproofing options if your office building is located in an urban environment that features loud traffic and other unpleasant sounds.
 Sound-reducing options range from insulation to new windows.
 Floor to ceiling cubicles are another way to provide a distraction free working environment.

 Studies have shown that most people find clutter distracting enough that it has a negative impact on their productivity, as well as their overall quality of work.
 Make a point to lead by example and maintain a clutter-free work area.
 Do not allow conditions to get out of hand.
 Tidying up each day prevents clutter overload.

 Falling into the trap of utilizing dull grays and browns results in an uninspiring workplace that has all the charm of an institution.
 Using a medium blue backdrop with judiciously placed splashes of bright color promotes energy and productivity.
 Avoid overuse of orange and red, because too much of them causes anxiety.
 There is a reason why fast food restaurants use a lot of orange.
 It keeps customers from lingering after they have eaten.
 By the same token, a workplace that has overdone it on the orange and red accents makes employees want to flee the scene instead of concentrating on their work.